Impakter

 On the day of its release, a representative of China’s foreign ministry also called the assessment a “farce orchestrated by the United States and a small number of Western powers.”

-The UN report also reveals details of the State’s intimidation of victims who have spoken publicly about their mistreatment, as well as the threats made to former detainees.
+The UN report also reveals details of the State’s reported intimidation of victims who have spoken publicly about their mistreatment, as well as the threats made to former detainees.

-Many have said they were “forced to sign a document ahead of their release, pledging not to speak about their experience,” otherwise they were told they would be “kept for longer” and that there would be “punishment for the whole family.”
+Some have said they were “forced to sign a document ahead of their release, pledging not to speak about their experience,” otherwise they were told they would be “kept for longer” and that there would be “punishment for the whole family.”

 Activists said they hoped a U.N report accusing China of serious human rights violations in the Xinjiang region would bring attention to an issue that has been eclipsed by the coronavirus pandemic and the Russian invasion of Ukraine. https://t.co/cZzYWthl9w